reserve-protocol/protocol/docs/collateral.md

 Lower estimate must be <= upper estimate.

-Should return `(0, FIX_MAX)` if pricing data is unavailable or stale.
+Under no price data, the low estimate shoulddecay downwards and high estimate upwards.

-Recommend decaying low estimate downwards and high estimate upwards over time.
+Should return `(0, FIX_MAX)` if pricing data is _completely_ unavailable or stale.

 Should be gas-efficient.